 Dairy goats require tending to at specific times, every day.
 Especially when they’re in milk.
 You have to be around at milk o’clock every day, twice a day, no matter what.
 If you want to go do something you either need to arrange for a farm sitter, or you have to be back by milk o’clock every evening.
 There is no sleeping in, you have to get up and milk that goat every single morning regardless of when you went to bed the night before.

 While this isn’t necessarily a problem, and many of us have schedules we live by… it brings a whole new meaning to being tied down.
 I want to take my children to celebrate an event like their birthdays and we have to do it around the goats schedule until I can find a farm sitter.
-Not a huge deal, just a change.
+Not a huge deal most of the time, but it is a change.

 2. They Waste a Lot of Hay